MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

   return a * (t ** 2) + b * t + c
 ```

 We also need to define the meaning of "best" through defining loss function, which will return a value based on prediction and a target.
 The lowest value of loss function corresponds to the "best" predictions, which are producd via using the "best" function and the "best" set of parameters.
-The loss function for this problem is defined as below:
+For continous data, using *mean squared error* as the loss function is common as below:

 ```python
 # loss function